 Some of the advantages are as follows.

-- The spot market is more flexible than a futures market since the spot market can be traded on lower volumes (1,000 units) whereas a futures market requires higher volumes (usually 100,000 units, the exception in very few instruments).
+- The spot market is more flexible than a futures market since they can be traded on lower volumes (1,000 units) whereas a futures market requires higher volumes (usually 100,000 units, the exception in very few instruments).

-- A spot market is quick and the delivery is usually with two days.
+- This type of market is quick and the delivery is usually with two days.